New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Does the 35/70/25 change apply to Basic Policy holders in New Jersey?

 No — the new 35/70/25 minimums apply specifically to standard auto insurance policies in New Jersey.
 Basic Policy holders are subject to different, more limited requirements.
-The Basic Policy doesn't require bodily injury liability by default, and it does not include uninsured/underinsured motorist coverage.
-Insurance professionals and legal experts strongly advise most NJ drivers to upgrade to a standard policy, especially now that the cost difference is more manageable than ever.
+The Basic Policy doesn't require bodily injury liability by default (it's optional at just $10,000), property damage is only $5,000, and it does not include UM/UIM coverage.
+The coverage gap between Basic and Standard policies has widened significantly in 2026, and insurance professionals strongly advise most NJ drivers to upgrade to a standard policy.

 Will my insurer automatically update my policy to the new minimums?